tsubasakong/mcp-hfspace/README.md

 # mcp-hfspace MCP Server 🤗

-Connect to [HuggingFace Spaces](https://huggingface.co/)  with minimal configuration needed - simply add your spaces and go!
+Connect to [HuggingFace Spaces](https://huggingface.co/spaces)  with minimal setup needed - simply add your spaces and go!

-With no configuration, it automatically connects to `evalstate/FLUX.1-schnell` providing Image Generation capabilities by default.
+By default, it connects to `evalstate/FLUX.1-schnell` providing Image Generation capabilities to Claude Desktop.

 ## Basic setup